simonangel-fong/Note_Tech/Operating_System/ccp/shared_responsibility_model/shared_responsibility_model.md

 - `Shared Responsibility Model`

-  - a cloud security framework that defines the security obligations of the customer versa the Cloud Service Provider(CSP). e.g.AWS.
+  - a cloud security framework that defines the **security obligations** of the customer versa the Cloud Service Provider(CSP). e.g.AWS.
   - a simple visualization that helps determin <u>what the customer is responsible for</u> and <u>what the CSP is responsible for related to AWS</u>.

 - Customer: responsibilty of **in** the cloud

-  - if user can configure or store it then user are responsible for it.
+  - if **user can configure or store** it then user are responsible for it.
-  - The customer is responsible for the **data** and the **configuration** of access controls that resides in AWS.
+  - The customer is responsible for the **data** and the **configuration of access controls** that resides in AWS.
   - The customer is responsible for the **configuration** of cloud services and **granting access** to users via permissions.

 - CSP: responsibilty of **of** the cloud

-  - If user cannot configure it, then CSPs is responsible for it.
+  - If **user cannot configure it**, then CSPs is responsible for it.
   - is generally responsible for the **underlying Infrastructure**.

 - The `type of cloud deployment model` and the `scope of cloud service category` can result in specialized `Shared Responsibility Models`.